 Connection Time is an integral part of our program.
-All students in 6th, 7th and 8th grades have an individual supportive conference that meets once a week for 30 minutes with a team recommended Connection Teacher/Therapist.
+All students in 6th and 7th grades have an individual supportive conference that meets once a week for 30 minutes with a team recommended Connection Teacher/Therapist.

-Students are carefully paired with their connection teachers based on their individual learning needs and the teacher/therapist’s area of expertise.
-The Connection Teachers/Therapists include a Speech and Language Therapist and Social Worker.
+Students are carefully paired with their Connection Teachers based on their individual learning needs and the teacher/therapist’s area of expertise.
+The Connection Teachers/Therapists include a Speech and Language Therapist or a member of our counseling department.

-Connection Time is an intensely individualized period that focuses on helping students; support and strengthen identified areas of need, develop a deeper awareness and appreciation of their learning style, manage assignments, identify and use strategies to help move towards independence, and acquire the skills and confidence to become effective and confident self-advocates, learners and individuals.
+Connection Time is an intensely individualized period that focuses on helping students identify areas of strength and challenge.
+These sessions help students develop a deeper awareness and appreciation of their learning style and build effective strategies to help them move towards greater independence.
+By doing so, students gain confidence and become more effective self-advocates.

-The Alliance Club is a unique group learning experience that meets once a week for 45 minutes.
+The Alliance Club is a unique group learning experience that meets once a week for 30 minutes.
 Alliance Club offers students an opportunity to come together and work collaboratively on a community service project.
-Students in each grade are split up into small groups and identify an area that they are interested in focusing on in the community.
+Students in each grade are placed into small groups to identify areas of interest and develop their community service projects.